7.04-6.65 million years ago

 The various Dryopithecuses are interesting because they look like good candidates for being somewhere in the ancestry of the great apes, Asian and/or African.
 (They could just as easily be on a side branch though.
 It’s easier to tell whether something is a close or distant relative than to figure out whether it’s an ancestor or a collateral.)
 Dryopithecus had made the move to suspensory brachiation – hanging from branches – and had the freely-rotating shoulders, long arms, and strong hands you need for that.
 But it wasn’t specialized for knuckle walking like a gorilla or a chimpanzee.
 This could mean it spent almost all its time in trees.
 Later on (10 Mya) at Rudabanya, Hungary, we find Dryopithecus living in a moist subtropical forest, among fauna including Miocene versions of pigs, horses, rhinos, and elephants.
 The fauna also included predators: the lynx-like Sansanosmilus, weighing about 170 lbs, and “bear-dogs” up to five feet long.
 So maybe up in the trees all day was the safest place to be.

 The evolutionary position of Dryopithecus matters for one of the big unsettled questions in human evolution: did bipedal human ancestors evolved directly from a tree-dweller like Dryopithecus, or were human ancestors chimp-like semi-terrestrial knuckle walkers before they started standing upright?
-Many scenarios for human evolution start with something that looked like a chimp and lived in chimp-style social groups, but there’s a lot of guesswork in this.
+Many scenarios for human evolution start with something that looked like a chimp and maybe lived in chimp-style social groups (dominated by gangs of males ready to rumble with neighboring gangs), but there’s a lot of guesswork in this.

 David Begum has recently written a book, The Real Planet of the Apes, covering this period in the evolution of human ancestors and collaterals.
 Begum argues that Dryopithecus was not just a great ape (now generally accepted) but close to the ancestry of present-day African great apes (i.e. gorillas, chimps (genus Pan), and humans, as opposed to Asian great apes – orangutans (genus Pongo)).
 This implies that African great apes may have originally evolved in Eurasia, and migrated back to Africa.
 Here’s one possible evolutionary tree, from Begum’s book: